 Yellow brick road in Poysdorf

-Once upon a time some parts of Austrian lanes were paved with clinker bricks produced in Schattau, the Czech Šatov of today.
-In Poysdorf and surroundings there are still such lanes with these typically yellow bricks (Schattauer Pflaster).
+Once upon a time, some parts of Austrian roads were paved with clinker bricks produced in Schattau, the Czech Šatov today.
+In Poysdorf, you still find a mile with these typically yellow bricks (Schattauer Pflaster).

 Wine cellar lane Kirchengasse in Poysdorf